 In the e-commerce sector, the average customer acquisition cost is heavily influenced by ad spend, marketing strategies, and sales funnel efficiency.
 With platforms like Facebook and Google becoming increasingly saturated, e-commerce businesses are seeing rising acquisition costs.

-On average, the lifetime value of the CAC for e-commerce businesses ranges from $10 to $50, but this can fluctuate based on the product category and competition.
+On average, the lifetime value of the average customer acquisition cost for ecommerce businesses ranges from $10 to $150, but this can fluctuate based on the product category and competition.

 The banking sector, encompassing everything from traditional banks to fintech startups, spends substantially to gain new customers.
 Factors like trust, brand reputation, and customer service play a pivotal role.